What is fracking?

 - Improve the environment overall

-The gas we currently supply is 14% green – and it’ll only get greener as we build our gasmills.
+The gas we supply will get greener as we build our gasmills.
 Here’s more information about our frack free green gas.

 How can you support anti-fracking campaigns?